 Your own risks may vary according to your age, your general health, and the type of surgery you have.
 Having the surgery at a facility that is experienced in the method can help lower your risks.
-Talk to your child's healthcare provider about the risks that most apply to you.
+Talk to your healthcare provider about the risks that most apply to you.

-Talk with your healthcare provider how to prepare for your surgery.
+Talk with your healthcare provider about how to prepare for your surgery.
 Tell your healthcare provider about all the medicines you take.
 This includes over-the-counter medicines such as aspirin.
 You may need to stop taking some medicines ahead of time, such as blood thinners.
 If you smoke, you’ll need to stop before your surgery.
 Smoking can delay healing.
 Talk with your healthcare provider if you need help to stop smoking.

 Before your surgery, you may need imaging tests.
 These may include X-rays or magnetic resonance imaging (MRI).